 The dogs’ digestive system is designed to process raw food without any issues.
-Their canine teeth are designed to tear and chew raw meat and bones, because this is how they initially evolved from wolves.
+Their canine teeth are designed to tear and chew raw meat and bones because this is how they initially evolved from wolves.

 READ THIS: Pros and Cons of the BARF Diet for Dogs

-On top of that, giving your dog a massage is a great way to familiarize with a pet’s build and immediately notice any changes, lumps, changes in weight, and overall condition.
+On top of that, giving your dog a massage is a great way to familiarize yourself with a pet’s build and immediately notice any changes, lumps, changes in weight, and overall condition.

 Aromatherapy for dogs

 A dog's sense of smell is about 100,000 times more acute than that of humans.

 Aromatherapy essences are widely used to help dogs relax and improve their mood.
 You can also use them to encourage sleep or treat disorders.

-Essential oils must always be used in the diluted form when applied to dogs.
-Since dogs are very sensitive to smell, it is important to consult a vet before trying this type of treatment.
+Essential oils must always be used in diluted form when applied to dogs.
+Since dogs are susceptible to smell, it is important to consult a vet before trying this type of treatment.

 Chiropractic treatment for dogs

-Dogs suffering from back or neck pains may benefit from a chiropractic treatment, just like humans do in some cases.
+Dogs suffering from back or neck pains may benefit from chiropractic treatment, just like humans do in some cases.
 Chiropractors move or realign bones in the spine and other parts of the body to alleviate suffering.

 It may be surprising to some that it's not that difficult to break something in a dog's body while “massaging” him.

 Chiropractic treatments are based on the principle that disorders could stem from misalignment of the dog's spine and dislocation of joints and tissues.

-Refer to professional and certified chiropractic vets and practitioners, or the American Veterinary Chiropractic Association if you’re considering this therapy for your dog.
+Refer to professional and certified chiropractic vets and practitioners or the American Veterinary Chiropractic Association if you’re considering this therapy for your dog.

 Herbal treatments for dogs

 Herbalists preparing formulations for dogs say that they’re simply making it easier for domesticated animals to avail of this natural cure.

 Herbs have been proven to help us calm down, which is why it makes sense to use them to calm dogs with anxiety problems.

 Here are some of the herbs found beneficial in treating animals:

 - Black walnut hull – used as deworming agent, laxative.
-It lowers blood sugar and also used to treat open wounds, insect and snake bites.
+It lowers blood sugar and is also used to treat open wounds, insect and snake bites.

-- Dandelion – contains lecithin, inulin, antioxidants and many other compounds.
-It is beneficial for the healthy functioning of the digestive system, the gallbladder, kidney and liver.
+- Dandelion – contains lecithin, inulin, antioxidants, and many other compounds.
+It is beneficial for the healthy functioning of the digestive system, the gallbladder, kidney, and liver.

-- Peppermint – relieves itching, and can be used for skin irritation caused by allergy or bacterial infection.
+- Peppermint – relieves itching and can be used for skin irritation caused by allergy or bacterial infection.

-You must consult herbal specialists or holistic vets before administering any of these, especially one who has adequate experience with treating dogs using herbal medicine.
+You must consult herbal specialists or holistic vets before administering any of these, especially those with adequate experience with treating dogs using herbal medicine.

 Acupuncture for dogs

-Needless to say, it started with humans and have recently been transferred as being part of alternative medicine and treatments for dogs.
+Needless to say, it started with humans and has recently been transferred as being part of alternative medicine and treatments for dogs.

-Acupuncture for dogs must be performed by a certified acupuncturist who inserts sterilized fine needles in precise points of the dog's body in order to relieve pressure and pain all over the animal’s body.
+Acupuncture for dogs must be performed by a certified acupuncturist who inserts sterilized fine needles in precise points of the dog's body to relieve pressure and pain all over the animal’s body.

 Veterinary acupuncture can relieve neck and back pains, muscle spasms, limp, and even canine arthritis.
 It can also enhance the natural function of the vast organ systems in dogs and cats.

-Certifying institutions, such as the International Veterinary Acupuncture Society and the American Academy of Veterinary Acupuncture, are best and most important resources that you may refer to for additional information.
+Certifying institutions, such as the International Veterinary Acupuncture Society and the American Academy of Veterinary Acupuncture, are the best and most important resources that you may refer to for additional information.

 Although I wouldn't necessarily claim that it's the “energy” that heals dogs, the fact remains that acupuncture does help in certain cases, and this has been scientifically documented.

 Homeopathic treatments for dogs

-This method of healing dogs makes use of the principle that “like cures like”.
+This method of healing dogs makes use of the principle that “like cures like.”
 Elements that cause certain diseases can be introduced to the body in highly diluted quantities to develop the body’s own defense to fight the disease.

 This is a way to aid the body in restoring its own energy flow and inherent immunity to diseases.